robP22/ImgFlow/README.md

 # ImgFlow

-`ImgFlow` is a lightweight Python tool that automates the resizing of `.png` images.
+`ImgFlow` is a lightweight Python tool that automates the batch resizing of `.png` images.
-Designed for quick batch processing and can easily fit into other image-processing workflows.
+It is designed for quick local processing and can be integrated into other image-processing workflows.

 ---